daattali/beautiful-jekyll/_posts/2022-03-25-2022-programming-schedule-now-available.md

 Operating hours for convention departments (Operations, Registration, Artists' Alley, Dealers' Den, etc.) will be added as they are finalized.

 We look forward to seeing you all in a few weeks at Fur Squared 2022 - CONspiracy\!

+### Fursuit Parade Addendum

+We've received a lot of questions about the fursuit parade missing from the schedule.
+In an effort to protect our attendees and prevent the spread of Covid-19, we will unfortunately not be having a fursuit parade this year.
+Instead, we will be having an expanded series of fursuit photoshoots with our staff photographers\!
+Further details on times and locations will be added to the schedule soon.